 Personal income tax, taking into account the deduction from February to November, will be 37,180 ((30,000 – 1400) × 10 months × 13%).

-Non-standard situations for the deduction for children in 2019
+Non-standard situations regarding deductions for children in 2019

 If an employee has not received a salary for several months.
-An employee may not have income for several months, for example, due to illness, being on parental leave, leave at their own expense, etc. At the same time, for the months in which the salary was not paid, the compensation still needs to be calculated.
-His employee will receive in total upon payment of the next income subject to personal income tax.
-But if the payment of income in the current year was interrupted and is not resumed until the end of the year, the deduction cannot be calculated (letters of the Ministry of Finance dated July 23, 2012 No.
+An employee may have no income for several months, for example due to illness, parental leave, personal leave, etc. However, for months in which wages were not paid, compensation still needs to be calculated.
+The employee will receive it in total upon payment of the next income subject to personal income tax.
+But if the payment of income in the current year is interrupted and is not resumed until the end of the year, the deduction cannot be calculated (letters from the Ministry of Finance dated 07.23.12 No. 03-04-06/8-207, dated 05.06.13 No. 03-04-06/15669).

 If the income of one of the parents exceeded the limit.
-If, for example, the father’s income in 2019 exceeded 350,000 rubles, and the mother’s income has not yet reached the maximum level, so that the deduction continues to be provided, the father, whose income has exceeded the maximum possible, can write an application to refuse excommunication in favor of the mother.
+If, for example, the father’s income exceeded 350,000 rubles in 2019, and the mother’s income has not yet reached the maximum level for the deduction to continue to be provided, the father, whose income exceeded the maximum possible, can write an application to refuse excommunication in favor of the mother.

-If the parent is disenfranchised.
-A father or mother deprived of (th) rights has the right to a personal income tax refund if he continues to provide for the baby, that is, he pays alimony for his maintenance (letters of the Ministry of Finance of Russia dated 09.02.10 No. 03-04-05 / 8-36, the Federal Tax Service of Russia dated 13.01.14 No. BS-2-11/13).
+If a parent is deprived of rights.
+A father or mother deprived of his rights has the right to personal income tax compensation if he continues to provide for the child, that is, pays alimony for his maintenance (letter of the Ministry of Finance of Russia dated 02/09/10 No. 03-04-05/8-36, Federal Tax Service of Russia dated 01/13/14 No. BS-2-11/13).

-If the children are abroad.
-For children living or studying abroad, you can also receive a personal income tax refund.
-To do this, the employee must be asked for supporting documents certified by the authorities of the state of residence of the children (usually a notary or local authorities).
-If the child has taken an academic leave from his or her university, the right to a tax refund from the father or mother remains.
+If children are abroad.
+Children living or studying abroad can also receive a personal income tax refund.
+To do this, the employee must request supporting documents certified by the authorities of the state of residence of the children (usually a notary or local authorities).
+If a child has taken an academic leave from his/her university, the right to a tax refund from the father or mother remains.

-How to get a deduction for a child (children) at the tax office
+How to get a deduction for a child (children) from the tax office

-If for some reason an employee has not received a deduction in his organization or has not applied for it within a year, then he can receive it at the tax office at the place of residence.
+If for some reason an employee has not received a deduction from his organization or has not applied for it within a year, he can receive it from the tax office at his place of residence.
 To do this, you need to collect and submit a package of documents:

 • copies of documents giving the right to deduct personal income tax (see table below);

-• an application for the transfer of excess withheld tax to a bank account, indicating its data;
+• an application for the transfer of over-withheld tax to a bank account indicating its details;

 • copies of pages 1 and 2 of the passport.

 Documents can be submitted in person or sent by mail.
-It is important to meet the deadline for filing returns for the past tax period (usually by April 30 of the following year).
+It is important to meet the deadline for filing returns for the previous tax period (usually by April 30 of the following year).

 Documents required to receive a deduction for a child (children) in 2019